Dyed Corn Husks

-Fill glass jar with about 12 ounces of very hot water.
+- Fill glass jar with about 12 ounces of of very hot water.
 Shake dye bottle before pouring.
 Wearing rubber gloves, add 1 to 2 tablespoons of your favorite Rit All-Purpose Liquid Dye.
+In separate jars, we used Royal Blue, Navy Blue, Purple, Wine, Tangerine and Cocoa Brown.
 Stir well.

-Test dye color by dipping a paper towel or spare tree directly into the dyebath.
+- Test dye color by dipping a paper towel or square tree directly into the dyebath.
 If color is too light, add more dye; if color is too dark, add more water.

-Fluff up the husks of the dried corn upward.
-Dip just the corn husks into the prepared dyebath.
+- Fluff up the husks of the dried corn upward.
+Dip just the corn husks into the prepared bath.
 Let sit for 5 minutes or until desired color is achieved.